-Once in Santa Fe, Route 66 passed through the heart downtown, along side the historic LaFonda on the Plaza Hotel.
-We have stayed multiple times at LaFonda and it has become our favorite lodging choice in Santa Fe.
+Once in Santa Fe, Route 66 passed through the heart of downtown, along side the historic LaFonda on the Plaza Hotel.
+We have stayed multiple times at LaFonda and it has become our favorite lodging choice in Santa Fe!

-Santa Fe remained on the original Route 66 until 1938 when the road was rerouted on a more direct route to Albuquerque.
+Santa Fe remained on the original Route 66 until 1938 when the road was rerouted on a more direct route from Cline's Corners to Albuquerque.

 Lodging Options Along Route 66 from Amarillo to Santa Fe

-Need a break while driving westbound on I-40?
-Stop at the very well done Glenrio visitor center opered at New Mexico DOT.
+Need a break while driving on I-40 and Route 66?
+Stop at the very well done Glenrio Visitor Center operated at New Mexico DOT.
 The staff is friendly and knowledgable, and there is amble travel information, maps and brochures about New Mexico and Route 66 travel stops.
+Highly recommended!

-The famous Cline's Corners at the intersection of I-40 and U.S. 285 in New Mexico.
-It offers gasoline, food, souvenirs and more!
+The famous Cline's Corners is located at the intersection of I-40 and U.S. 285, 68 miles east of Albuquerque.
+It offers gasoline, food, souvenirs, large clean restrooms and more!
 It's always worth a stop.